 Those with cardiovascular or respiratory conditions are more prone to the adverse effects of air pollution but it’s an issue that affects everyone.
 Aside from the standard measures to minimise personal exposure to particulate matter, such as staying indoors, preventing outdoor air from entering the building, and reducing the number of materials burned, air filters provide a measurable reduction in indoor air pollution.

 Particulate matter, often abbreviated as ‘PM’, is a term for solid particles and liquid droplets found in the air.
 Particles vary in size and some may be large enough to be visible, such as dirt, smoke, and dust.
 Some particles may be so small that they can only be seen through an electron microscope.

 There are two main types of particulate matter:

 PM 10 – These are particles with diameters of 10 micrometres and smaller and can be inhaled.

 PM 2.5 – These are smaller particles with diameters of 2.5 micrometres and smaller.
 PM 2.5 particles can also be inhaled and can often be more harmful as they can get deep into your lungs.

 PM 2.5 and PM 10 can come from a variety of sources and can be made up of several different chemicals.
-Whilst particulate matter can form in the atmosphere from reactions of different chemicals, they can also be formed from sources such as fires, smoke stacks, construction sites, and more.
+Whilst particulate matter can form in the atmosphere from reactions of different chemicals, it can also be formed from sources such as fires, smokestacks, construction sites, and more.

 The finer particulate matter is also responsible for causing haze in heavily polluted areas across the world.